Content on this page was generated by AI and has not been manually reviewed.

 WireGuard on EdgeRouter X: what to know

 WireGuard is fast and simple in theory, but the EdgeRouter X’s official EdgeOS UI doesn’t ship with a built-in WireGuard module in many firmware builds.
-If you’re determined to run WireGuard: Urban vpn proxy edge
+If you’re determined to run WireGuard: How to set up vmware edge gateway ipsec vpn for secure site to site connections 2026

 • Option A: Run WireGuard on a separate device e.g., a Raspberry Pi or small PC and route VPN traffic from EdgeRouter X to that device.